diavor01/CS40-HW1-final/README.md

 Once we have the correct sequence of lines along with the dimensions of the file, this sequence is passed to the conversion process and output to stdout as the PGM header with the magic number, dimensions, and max grayscale value followed by the content of the file expressed by single bites as opposed to individual character in the P2 format.

 Data structures used:
 Seq_T atom_sequence: Represents a sequence of atoms.
 The first step is establishing the correct sequence of characters the original lines have been injected with.
 We add a new atom to the sequence until we find identical atoms.
 Seq_T newRow: representing a sequence of numbers...
 Seq_T: representing a sequence of newRows

 Implementations:
   readaline- The readaline function reads characters one by one from the input file and stores them in a buffer (the buffer is allocated dynamically so that its size can change).
 The loop stops if it encounters the endline character or the end of the file.
 Then *datapp gets updated and the size of the buffer is returned.
-If the size is 0 (meaning we no characters have been read, and thus we reached the end of the line), the buffer is freed and the function returns 0.
+If the size is 0 (meaning we no characters have been read, and thus we reached the end of the line), the buffer is freed and the function returns 0

+  restoration- this is the main function for handling of both decrypting and outputing the uncorruted pgm images.
+In this file we use readaline to process a corrupted file line by line, storing numbers in matrix_nums and characters in atoms, leveraging pointer equality to identify duplicate sequences.
+Once duplicates are found, we restore the original PGM file by filtering lines with the correct sequence, converting the data, and outputting it in PGM format with the appropriate header and binary content.

   writeToBinary- the writeToBinary function reads the characters from the sequence of characters and converts them to bytes that can outputted.
-This method is called multiple times over a conversion as it prints it line by line
+This method is called multiple times over a conversion as it prints it line by line to stdout.

   Tests:

    - The readaline function will be tested using diff for each corrupted file provided.
 Additional files will be provided to test each expected error.
 After that, we will try using larger pgm files (width>1000).
    -